malloydata/malloy/docs/_src/language/nesting.md

     )
 ```

-When a named query is nested inside of another query, this forms an aggregating subquery, or "turtle."
+When a Named Query is nested inside of another query, this forms an Aggregating Subquery.

 ```malloy
 --! {"isRunnable": true, "runMode": "auto", "source": "faa/airports.malloy"}